Back

 Classy Amazon homepage

-This is a web application designed to be nailed to the wall.
-Don’t judge by the ordinary looks, but study the UX potential.
+This is a web application designed to be framed on the wall as a benchmark for other e-commerce platforms.
+Don’t judge by its plain looks, just study how functional the UX is.
 There are three ways to navigate for items, distinct buttons and messaging visuals for categories just to name a few.

 #2.
 Healthcare — Lytic Health